 English Literacy Civics is a great way for immigrants and refugees to learn about life in America.
 Lessons cover topics ranging from education and employment to the three branches of government.
-Classes are held at the Albany Public Library Main Branch and the Church of the Blessed Sacrament in Albany, and at the Rensselaer County Chamber of Commerce building in Troy.
+Classes are held at the Main Branch Library and in the Forman Room of the Church of the Blessed Sacrament in Albany, and at the Rensselaer County Chamber of Commerce building in Troy.
 Classes start in October and run through April.
 Learners can receive up to 150 hours of instruction over a course of 25 weeks.

 EL Civics is made possible through a grant from the Workforce Innovation and Opportunity Act (formerly known as the Workforce Investment Act).

 Teaching EL Civics